 Not every unusual dog bowel movement is a cause for immediate concern, but if you notice severe, frequent, or recurring digestive issues in your dog, it could be a more serious problem.

 Long-term digestive problems can lead to many more serious issues, like malnutrition, nutrient deficiencies, and weight management issues.
 It's a good idea to be able to spot signs of poor digestion early so that you can seek appropriate treatment.

-You need to understand the digestive problems dogs face and how you can help them feel better to take better care of your pet.
+You need to understand dogs' digestive problems and how you can help them feel better to care for your pet better.
 The following are the most common causes of digestive issues in dogs:

 1. Digestive Tract Diseases in Dogs